gpuweb/gpuweb/proposals/compatibility-mode.md

 **Justification**: OpenGL ES does not support texture views, but one mip level subset may be specified per texture using `glTexParameter*()` via the `GL_TEXTURE_BASE_LEVEL` and `GL_TEXTURE_MAX_LEVEL` parameters.

-### 6. Array texture views used in draw calls must consist of the entire array.
+### 6. Array texture views used in bind groups must consist of the entire array.
 That is, `baseArrayLayer` must be zero, and `arrayLayerCount` must be equal to the size of the texture array.

-A draw call may not reference a subset of array layers.
-Only views of the entire array are supported for sampling.
-This is enforced via validation at encode time.
+A bind group may not reference a subset of array layers.
+Only views of the entire array are supported for sampling or storage bindings.
+This is enforced via validation at bind group creation time.

 **Justification**: OpenGL ES does not support texture views.